yanran-tang/yanran-tang.github.io/_pages/about.md

 ---
 邱瑞鸿 /`ray hong chill/

-I am currently a Postdoctoral Research Fellow at <a href="https://www.uq.edu.com" target="_blank"> The University of Queensland (UQ)</a>.
-I did my PhD in computer science at UQ from 2019 to 2022, working with <a href="http://staff.itee.uq.edu.au/huang/" target="_blank">
+I am currently a Postdoctoral Research Fellow at <a href="https://www.uq.edu.au" target="_blank"> The University of Queensland (UQ)</a>, where I did my PhD in computer science from 2019 to 2022 as well, working with <a href="http://staff.itee.uq.edu.au/huang/" target="_blank">
 Helen Huang</a>, <a href="https://sites.google.com/view/hongzhi-yin/home" target="_blank"> Hongzhi Yin</a>, and <a href="https://researchers.uq.edu.au/researcher/569" target="_blank">
 Zhiguo Yuan</a>.
 I did my bachelor at
 <a href="http://www.buaa.edu.cn" target="_blank">